ljennin23/BasicCAD/README.md

 ### Reflection

 This assembly wasn't too hard for me and I figured out the mates pretty well.
 I learned the fasten mate (shortcut **m**) and the revolve mate (shortcut **m**).
 When I mated my axle to the wheel It was not perfectly centered the first time, but Dr. Sheild's video https://youtu.be/R4PDBd8H5h8 went over how to make it perfect.
 I really liked this part of making the caster.
+Mr. Hemlstetter wanted us to make a sub assembly because he wanted us to be able to just insert the wheel and tire together and not have to re-assemble in the final assembly.